nanecha/Bank-Reviews-Analysis/README.md

 - Sentiment by bank and rating
 - Top keywords in positive/negative reviews
 - Thematic analysis results
-# Task-3 stored cleaned in oracle
+# Task-3 stored cleaned in oracle database